Jako/RememberThis/README.md

 Property | Description | Default
 -------- | ----------- | -------
-addTpl | Template for the add link. | tplRememberThisAdd addId | This value (and the correspondenting data) is added to the list. | Current resource id
+addTpl | Template for the add link. | tplRememberThisAdd addId | This value (and the correspondenting item title) is added to the list. | Current resource id

 ###RememberThisList